7 Straight-Up Magical Things You Didn't Know About Your Cervix

 5. It can give your whole body an orgasm.

-While it takes some practice and vulnerability to get there, there is talk of a full-body orgasm stemming from cervical stimulation.
-Unlike a clitoral orgasm, it does not build and come down but is more like constant waves—tingling and vibrations throughout the whole body.
-Doggy-style is the best way to access it, and you need to warm up the cervix first by practicing relaxation in other positions before going for it.
+While the studies are lacking, there is talk of a full-body orgasm stemming from cervical stimulation.
+Unlike a clitoral orgasm, a full-body orgasm does not build and come down but is more like constant waves—tingling and vibrations throughout the whole body.

 6. It's the door to life!